percona/k8spsmdb-docs/docs/expose.md

 ## Service per Pod

+To make the Pods accessible, Percona Operator for MongoDB can assign a [Kubernetes Service  :octicons-link-external-16:](https://kubernetes.io/docs/concepts/services-networking/service/) to each Pod.
 The Service per Pod option is available to allow the application to take care of Cursor tracking instead of relying on a single Service.
 This solves the problem of CursorNotFound errors when the Service transparently cycles between the mongos instances while client is still iterating the cursor on some large collection.